devsacti/ITservice/README.md

 #### Client
 (TO ME) Completely independent Front from implementation of back of webapp.

 One of Client is 'Android App without DB' that requests data of server.
-This client is executable and accessible independently of the backend from an implementation point of view.
+This client is executable and accessible independently of the backend in perspective of implementation.

 Recently, vue.js and react.js are also means of realizing these clients.

 Of course, jsp is also semantically a client.
-However, from an implementation point of view, there is not much difference from a backend such as HomeController.java.
+However, in perspective of implementation point, there is not much difference from a backend such as HomeController.java.
 It must be written and executed at the same time.

 These clients receive additional information from the REST API and provide richer services.